mgrzb451/Project-Robotic_Gripper0/README.md

 <img width="1023" height="683" alt="image" src="https://github.com/mgrzb451/Project-Robotic_Gripper0/blob/main/assets/motion_sim0.jpg" />

 ### Motor Torque
 That's right!
-The manual analysis assumed the design was "flat" in the simulation the force is applied in the center of the Contact Pad resulting in a moment along the Z axis **as well as the X axis**!
+The manual analysis assumed the design was "flat".
+Whereas in the simulation the force is applied in the center of the Contact Pad resulting in a moment along the Z axis **as well as the X axis**!

 <img width="868" height="448" alt="image" src="https://github.com/mgrzb451/Project-Robotic_Gripper0/blob/main/assets/req_motor_T.jpg" />